fmselab/ct-competition/index.md

 - Test suite generation time (50% of the final score)
 - Test suite completeness and validity (required for all the test suites)

-Note that the test suite validity and completeness will be mandatory for the evaluation of how the tool performs over a benchmark model: an invalid or non complete test suite produced for a model will be marked as not correct and its score will be considered like the tool has been unable to complete the generation of the test suite for that model.
+Note that the test suite validity and completeness will be mandatory for the evaluation of how the tool performs over a benchmark model: an invalid or incomplete test suite produced for a model will be marked as not correct and its score will be considered like the tool has been unable to complete the generation of the test suite for that model.

 The tools will be ranked
 - For the total size of the test suites, in a decreasing order
 - For the total time, in an increasing order
 Supposing that there will be n tools competing, the first tool in the rank will receive n points, the second n-1, and so on.

-Having fixed the *timeout*, some tools may non complete the computation of the test suite for certain models.
+Having fixed the *timeout* (300 seconds), some tools may not complete the computation of the test suite for certain models.
 In this case the size and the time (for the ranking) will be considered as follows: if a tool X does not complete the benchmark Y, the greatest time required by the other tools for Y (+1) and the greatest size for Y (+1) will be assigned to X.

+For the strength, we will execute the tool with **n-wise** starting from 2 to maximum *k-1* (still to be decided, probably only a subset).

+If no tool will complete for a given strength a given model, that strength and model will be skipped in the evaluation.

 ## Publication and Presentation of the Competition Candidates

 Participants can submit a paper presenting a new CIT generator tool or an already existing one.
-If a new tool (or an extension) is presented, the authors should present a paper describing the tool and the performance obtained with the models given as example by the competition organizers (as full or short paper).
+If a new tool (or an extension) is presented, the authors should present a paper describing the tool and the performance obtained with the models given as examples by the competition organizers (as full or short paper).
-If an already existing tool is presented, the authors should present a paper introducing the tool and the performance obtained with the models given as example by the competition organizers (short paper).
+If an already existing tool is presented, the authors should present a paper introducing the tool and the performance obtained with the models given as examples by the competition organizers (short paper).

 ## Important Dates
-- Mid November 2021, release of the benchmarks for training
+- Mid-November 2021, the release of the benchmarks for training
 - Beginning of January 2022, submission of the papers and tools (with the results over the benchmarks)
 - April 2022, competition with new benchmarks and comparison among all the accepted tools

 ### Organization

-- ....
+If you want to know more, or need clarification, do not hesitate to contact us:

+- For the University of Bergamo, Andrea Bombarda <andrea.bombarda@unibg.it>
+- for SBA Research, Michael Wagner <MWagner@sba-research.org>

 ### Sponsors/prize

+If you are interested to support the competition, please contact us.